 pdf-icon

-• Install and enable the ESPHome Builder add-on in Home Assistant
+• Install and enable the ESPHome Builder plugin in Home Assistant.

 Tip